-Cellular Songs is the newest in a series of music theater pieces created by Meredith Monk that explore our interdependent relationship with nature while seeking to evoke the ineffable.
+Cellular Songs is the second part of a trilogy of music-theater works created by Meredith Monk that explore our interdependent relationship with nature while seeking to evoke the ineffable.
 Following the celebrated On Behalf of Nature, which offered a liminal space questioning the precarious state of our global ecology, Cellular Songs turns attention inward to the very fabric of life itself.
 Joined by the women of her acclaimed Vocal Ensemble, Monk combines some of her most adventurous vocal music to date with movement, light, instrumental music and film, as well as a video installation designed specifically for each space.
 The work, at once playful and contemplative, draws inspiration from such cellular activity as layering, replication, division and mutation, and looks to underlying systems in nature that can serve as a prototype for human behavior in our tumultuous world.
 Conjuring cycles of birth and death throughout, Monk once again reminds us of her vitality as an artist who cuts to the core of experience, continuing to share the genius of her discovery and innovation.

 Conceived, composed and directed by Meredith Monk

-Performers: Ellen Fisher, Katie Geissinger, Meredith Monk, Allison Sniffin, Jo Stewart and girls from select children’s choruses
+Performers: Ellen Fisher, Katie Geissinger, Joanna Lynn-Jacobs, Meredith Monk, Allison Sniffin, and girls from select children’s choruses

 Developed in collaboration with Ellen Fisher, Katie Geissinger, Allison Sniffin, and Jo Stewart

 Cellular Songs premiered at the BAM Harvey Theater, Brooklyn, NY in March 2018, with subsequent performances at Diaghilev Festival, Perm, Russia; Walker Art Center, Minneapolis, MN; UCLA CAP, Los Angeles, CA; Stanford LIVE, Stanford, CA